-- When service hour time came around, and I read the requirements, it was evident to me that children caretakers far exceed what the standard requirements are for Service Learning.
+- When service hour time came around, and I read the requirements, it was evident that caregiving kids' duties far exceeded the standard requirements for Service Learning.
 Kids living in a home with an Alzheimer's patient spend an average of 2.5 hours per weekday and 8 hours per weekend, and the total is easily over 1000 hours per year.
 Caregiving for a family member in the home is a community service.
 With the increasing numbers of caregiving kids and the increasing age of baby boomers, the sandwich generation is one of the most important segments of a community that need support.
 You can gather a group of 20 5th graders and go down to a nursing home to sing songs for community service hour credit - or you can stay up with your mom trying to calm down your grandmother's night terrors between 2 am and 4 am.
 Which senior is better served?

 - We live in Northern Virginia.
 When you read articles about support groups and everything - I was shocked at how inaccessible they were to us.
-There are no programs for children that I found anywhere.
-There wasn’t one national Alzheimer’s Support organization that did one thing to benefit us throughout our whole ordeal.
+I found no programs for children anywhere, and there wasn't one national Alzheimer's Support organization that did one thing to benefit us throughout our whole ordeal.
 Nothing.

 - Alzheimer's caregiving is very hard and very personal.

-- Most articles written on the subject of living with an Alzheimer's patient understate the difficulty.
+- Most articles written on living with an Alzheimer's patient understate the difficulty.
 (I think it's kind of like having a baby - nobody can really describe what it is like to give birth.
 You don't know until you physically go through it.
 Alzheimer's caregiving in your home is pretty much the same thing.)

 - People sugarcoat caregiving a lot.
 If that was their experience - good for them.
 I have no sugar to put on it.
 I loved my mom.
 The last years of Alzheimer's were unspeakably hard.

 - I have a hard time relating to people who give advice or write about the subject who haven't been through it themselves.